 DNS: Kody Lehman

-I have been drawn towards racing.
-Carting, the most basic and arguably the safest introduction to motorsports, is very popular in Europe and North America, the traditional bastions of auto racing and Asia and some parts of Africa.
-But, its popularity and fanfare should not undermine the fears about its safety.
-We know from our daily experience that even driving through roads at a speed that is infinitely slower than that in the auto racing arenas can be dangerous.
+I have been drawn to racing.
+Carting, the most basic and arguably the safest introduction to motorsports, is very popular in Europe and North America, the traditional bastions of auto racing, as well as Asia and some parts of Africa.
+But its popularity and fanfare should not undermine the fears about its safety.
+We know from our daily experience that even driving through roads at an infinitely slower speed than in the auto racing arenas can be dangerous.

-Despite the technologically advanced safety measures, the inherent danger of high-speed auto racing refuses to be conquered.
-There are a large number of accessories for auto racing safety.
-But, there is no better method to avoid accidents than driving with concentration and focus.
+Despite technologically advanced safety measures, the inherent danger of high-speed auto racing refuses to be conquered.
+Although there are many accessories for auto racing safety, there is no better method to avoid accidents than driving with concentration and focus.

 Formula One racing is undoubtedly the most famous auto racing event on the planet.
 Ayrton Senna is the immortal star in Formula One history.
 He died on the track in 1994 following an accident while racing.
-That incident prompted the governing bodies of the sport to bring in new technologies to avoid accidents and reduce the risks when accidents inevitably happen.
+That incident prompted the sport’s governing bodies to introduce new technologies to avoid accidents and reduce the risks when accidents inevitably happen.

-The vehicles, be it racing cars or motorcycles, are designed in such a way as to keep the driver away from impact even if a crash happens.
-The vehicles absorb maximum impact on their body.
+The vehicles, be it racing cars or motorcycles, are designed to keep the driver away from impact even if a crash happens.
+The vehicles absorb maximum impact on their bodies.
 But there is a limit to such measures.
-If the crash is too powerful, the body cannot resist the force.
+The body cannot resist the force if the crash is too powerful.
 As a result, other accessories for auto racing safety have been introduced.